chris-straka/weibuddies/LEARNING.md

 ## Skaffold stuff

 My skaffold file is massive because I repeat myself for both profiles (dev and production).
 I think I need to check out how to pas environment variables to different profiles and share the majority of it.
 I'm not sure how I want to tackle this yet.

+## Jest & supertest over postman

+I like using this [rest client vscode extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), but I think testing with it is a lot slower than just using jest with supertest.